vintasoftware/django-react-boilerplate/README.md

 After enabling dyno metadata and setting the environment variables, your next Heroku Deploys will create a release on Sentry where the release name is the commit SHA, and it will push the source maps to it.

 ## Linting
-- Manually with `potry run prospector` and `npm run lint` on project root.
+- Manually with `poetry run prospector` and `npm run lint` on project root.
 - During development with an editor compatible with prospector and ESLint.

 ## Pre-commit hooks